It’s time for scary, silly and all kinds of costumes in all corners of our community. Here are a few things to know about Halloween in Fairfax County.

 - Not all trick-or-treaters like dogs – make sure to keep your pet on a leash or behind a gate away from the front door.

-- Make sure your pet has identification on in the event that they accidentally get loose.
+- Make sure your pet has identification in case they accidentally get loose.